Zaprovic/Javascript/04-asynchronism/notes/03-XMLHTP.md

 - Prototype
 - Node HTTP

 Plain JavaScript can also be used, and it is good practice to at least know how are these requests made like this, before hoping to use a library.

-### Creating requests with JavaScript
+### Creating requests with JavaScript: Data fetching

 We have a scenario in which there is a webpage with a single button.
-As soon as you click that button you want to retrieve in the console some information, it can be plain text, XML or JSON files.
+As soon as you click that button you want to retrieve in the console some information from an API, it can be plain text, XML or JSON files.

 First we start with an `index.html` file that defines the structure of the webpage.
 We can embed a script tag with JavaScript code, or make a separate file for that.

 ```
 <!DOCTYPE html>